seanmlee/seanmlee.github.io/index.md

 ## Education

 PhD *2020* Human Paleobiology

-Center for the Advanced Study of Human Paleobiology
+<br>Center for the Advanced Study of Human Paleobiology

-George Washington University
+<br>George Washington University

 BS *2010* Biological Sciences

-School of Environmental & Biological Sciences
+<br>School of Environmental & Biological Sciences

-Rutgers, The State University of New Jersey
+<br>Rutgers, The State University of New Jersey

 ---